Type: Keynote

 Description:

-An interactive workshop exploring literacy strategies to support ākonga and their writing in Technology - say less, but say it better.
 Exploring straightforward literacy strategies to encourage depth of thinking, while identifying and using relevant technical language.
 Activities will centre around simple ideas to help support ākonga to write concise, meaningful responses, demonstrating greater understanding of their learning.